fsi-open/admin-bundle/Resources/doc/admin_element_display.md

 Display element is used to display single object of specific type at page.
 For example invoices.
 It's good to have list of invoices but some parts of data are just too big to display them at list.
-Like customer address od full list of products.
+Like customer address or full list of products.
 That's why there is a Display object that allows you to show all interesting data without using form with "disabled" attributes.

 ## 1. Create admin element class